 Pets that are small or move around may cause you to trip.
-For the first few weeks you are home, consider having your pet stay elsewhere (such as with a friend, in a kennel, or in the yard).
+For the first few weeks you are home, consider having your pet stay elsewhere (with a friend, in a kennel, or in the yard).

 Practice using a cane, walker, crutches, or a wheelchair.
 It is especially important to practice the correct ways to:

 - Sit down to use the toilet and stand up after using the toilet

 - Get in and out of the shower